The Pact for the Future, adopted Sept. 22 by Consensus, seems to have many interpretations.

 Action 4.
 We will close the Sustainable Development Goal financing gap in developing countries.

-However, the following could be binding, based on prior commitments that are not identified here, with “fulfil” referring to an existing commitment, while “scale up” is vague and provides no specific commitment:
+However, the following could be binding, based on prior commitments that are not identified here, with “fulfill” referring to an existing commitment, while “scale up” is vague and provides no specific commitment:

 We decide to: